bearmug/vertx-sandbox/README.md

 with simplest config file [here](./src/main/resources/log4j2.xml).

 ### Plugin #3.
 Configure native image build with GraalVM
 Vertx app starts quite fast.
-But sometimes it is not quite enough.
-At this case we may try to transform it to native image directly and start it as regular executable file.
+But we can do it even better with native code.
 Again, in Gradle ecosystem it is could be done with single [GraalVM plugin](https://plugins.gradle.org/plugin/com.palantir.graal) import:
 ```kotlin
 plugins {